shashankgowda7755/KAYAK/VERCEL_DEPLOYMENT_GUIDE.md

    **Value:** `postgresql://neondb_owner:npg_GzwY50vlFXSg@ep-round-credit-a1nshwa8-pooler.ap-southeast-1.aws.neon.tech/neondb?sslmode=require&channel_binding=require`
    **Environment:** Select all environments (Production, Preview, Development)

-### 2. Redeploy Your Application
+### 2. Deploy with Fixed Configuration

 After adding the environment variable:
+1. Push the latest changes to your GitHub repository (all fixes are now applied)
+2. Vercel will automatically trigger a new deployment
-1. Go to the **Deployments** tab in your Vercel dashboard
+3. Or manually redeploy from the **Deployments** tab in your Vercel dashboard
-2. Click **Redeploy** on the latest deployment
-3. Or push a new commit to your GitHub repository to trigger automatic deployment

 ### 3. Verify the Deployment

 Once redeployed:
-1. Check the deployment logs in Vercel dashboard
+1. Check the deployment logs in Vercel dashboard for any errors
-2. Look for the message: "Using Database storage" (instead of "Using In-memory storage fallback")
+2. Look for successful database connection messages
-3. Test your website functionality
+3. Test your website functionality including contact forms and booking inquiries
+4. Verify that the site loads without authentication prompts

-## What Was Fixed
+## ✅ What Was Fixed

-1. **Updated `vercel.json`**: Improved the configuration for better serverless function handling
-2. **Environment Variable Setup**: The main issue was missing `DATABASE_URL` in Vercel environment variables
-3. **Fallback Mechanism**: Your app already has a fallback to in-memory storage when database is unavailable
+1. **vercel.json Configuration**:
+   - Removed deprecated "builds" configuration
+   - Updated to modern Vercel format with proper function settings
+   - Increased function timeout to 30 seconds

+2. **Build Compatibility Issues**:
+   - Fixed import.meta.dirname compatibility for Node.js deployment
+   - Added proper URL path resolution for serverless environments

+3. **Database Setup**:
+   - Generated proper migration files in /migrations folder
+   - Added database generation to build process
+   - Updated build scripts for proper deployment sequence

+4. **Package.json Scripts**:
+   - Added proper vercel-build command with database generation
+   - Added postinstall script for migration generation

 ## Alternative: Using Vercel CLI